 The unsolved murder of a rural teen was the story of the summer of 2014.
 Carlson lead the market with exhaustive and exclusive reporting, resulting in bombshell reports, connecting the dots between the murder suspect and victim in the sensational crime story.

 In November of 2014, Carlson exposed a deadly wait time for crucial parts in a major auto recall, getting the attention of Chrysler.
+The story was nominated for an Emmy Award.

-And in January of 2015, Carlson uncovered FAA data that showed an alarming rise of near-misses on the runways at Detroit's Metro Airport.
+In January of 2015, Carlson uncovered FAA data that showed an alarming rise of near-misses on the runways at Detroit's Metro Airport.

 Before coming to WXYZ-TV, Carlson reported and anchored for WNCN, the NBC affiliate in Raleigh-Durham.